Free drama of popular protest rocks London stage

 "The idea it is totally free creates a really special atmosphere.
 You get a different audience and you get a different attitude."

-The London-based Steam Industry Free Theater Limited, producer of the performances, said the audience has included many who have never before been to the theater, which can be a middle-class bastion.
+The London-based Steam Industry Free Theatre Limited, producer of the performances, said the audience has included many who have never before been to the theatre, which can be a middle-class bastion.

 "There's not a penny available yet there's the expectation we will pull something impressive out of the bag," said Phil Willmott, artistic director of the project.

-So far, he said pockets of sponsorship and public donations had been enough for the free theater to keep going "by the skin of its teeth."
+So far, he said pockets of sponsorship and public donations had been enough for the free theatre to keep going "by the skin of its teeth."

 Next August's plan to stage the "Oresteia" trilogy, written by Aeschylus, to a non-paying audience many of whom will probably know little about classical Greek drama, could be the most ambitious project yet.